Random-Liu/Erlang-In-Docker/README.md

 2. When starting docker, you should add argument `-p 12345` to export and publish the port used by Erlang node.<br />
 3. When starting Erlang node, you should add argument `-proto_dist eid_tcp` to enable `eid_tcp_dist` instead of `inet_tcp_dist`.

 >PS: `12345` is the default port used by Erlang node.
-It can also be set to some other value suche as `1234`, but eid should be configured the same erlang port value by adding `-kernel erlang_port 1234` when starting Erlang VM.
+It can also be set to some other value such as `1234`, but eid should be configured the same erlang port value by adding `-kernel erlang_port 1234` when starting Erlang VM.

 For example, the command should be like this:
 ```Bash